jenkinsci/x-developer-client-plugin/README.md

 In your Jenkins project setting, add a post build step, select X-Developer Analysis in dropdown list, and specify `TEAMID`.

-- Check `Master` if this job is monitoring master branch of repository, otherwise, keep it uncheck status.
+- Check the box `Master` if this job is on master branch of repository, otherwise, keep it uncheck status.
-- Check `Force` if you want to trigger analysis service in each build job, otherwise, keep it uncheck status.
+- Check the box `Force analysis` to run analysis immediately, otherwise X-Developer will run analysis from 5 p.m to 8 p.m. everyday.

 ### 4. Build and Analysis